Pass That Herb! Herbal Essences Company And Products Review 2019

 - Is Herbal Essences Cruelty Free?

-Can we just start by talking about the most recent Herbal Essences ads?
-The voice-over boldly says “Take your hair to paradise” and then whispers, “go buy our shampoo.”
-It’s one of the cheekiest lines in advertising right now which I love, and it nicely sums up Herbal Essences.
+of Can we just start by talking about the most recent Herbal Essences ads?
+The voice-over boldly says “Take your hair to paradise.”
+The voice over follows by saying, “go buy our shampoo.”
+It’s one of the cheekiest lines in advertising right now.
+I love the cheekiness, and it nicely sums up Herbal Essences.

 The brand is the perfect balance between playful and luxurious.
 The packaging is always super artsy and bright, and the product itself is full of pretty serious ingredients like coconut milk, argan oil, and sea kelp.
-These products have some of the best (if not the best) scents at the drug store, which, along with the antioxidant rich, soothing formulas can make your morning shower feel like a miniature spa experience!
+These products have some of the best (if not the best) scents at the drug store.
+Along with the antioxidant rich, soothing formulas can make your morning shower feel like a miniature spa experience!

 Herbal Essences History And Background